resolvetosavelives/benchmarks/config/terraform/README.md

 that the pipeline cannot run until you click this button to approve the Service Connection.

-## Destroy
+## Destroy Everything

-If you need to teardown the infrastructure, you can do so by running the following commands:
+If you need to teardown the infrastructure, you can do so by running the following commands.
+You probably don't want to do this on the WHO account.

     az account set --subscription $ARM_SUBSCRIPTION_ID
-    terraform workspace select sandbox
+    terraform workspace select production
     terraform destroy

 ## .env Setup Instructions for a new Azure subscription

+So you want to deploy to a new Azure account.

 First, recursively copy `config/terraform/env/cloudcity` to a new directory in the env folder.
 Then copy `config/terraform/env/.env.sample` to